On super Pl\"{u}cker embedding and cluster algebras: Introduction

 \section{Introduction}

-The classical Pl\"ucker map assigns to a $k$-plane in $n$-space (i.e. a linear subspace of dimension $k$ of a vector space of dimension $n$) the wedge product of $k$ linearly independent vectors that span this plane; choosing different vectors as a basis in the plane will result in multiplying the wedge product by a non-zero factor, the determinant of the transition matrix, so this non-zero $k$-vector is defined up to proportionality.
-This gives a well-defined map from the Grassmann manifold $G_k(V)$ of $k$-planes in the $n$-space $V$ to the projective space $P(\L^k(V))$ associated with the space of multivectors of degree $k$ in $V$.
-It is a classical fact that the Pl\"ucker map is an embedding and its image in $P(\L^k(V))$ is specified by quadric equations known as the Pl\"ucker relations.
+The classical Pl\"ucker map is a map from the Grassmann manifold $G_k(V)$ of $k$-planes in the $n$-space $V$ to the projective space $P(\L^k(V))$ associated with the space of multivectors of degree $k$ in $V$.
+Pl\"ucker map is an embedding and its image in $P(\L^k(V))$ is specified by quadric equations known as the Pl\"ucker relations.
 This gives a realization of the Grassmann manifold as a projective algebraic variety.
-Among other things, the classical Pl{\"u}cker relations serve as a prototypal example for the definition of cluster algebras --- the notion that has been attracting great attention in recent years.
+The classical Pl{\"u}cker relations serve as a prototypal example for the definition of cluster algebras --- the notion that has been attracting great attention in recent years.

-An analog for super Grassmannians of the Pl{\"u}cker map has been unknown until now (except one example in the recent work by Cervantes--Fioresi--Lled\'{o}~\cite{cervantes:quantum-chiral-2011}).
+An analog for super Grassmannians of the Pl{\"u}cker map has been unknown (except for one example in the recent work by Cervantes--Fioresi--Lled\'{o}~\cite{cervantes:quantum-chiral-2011}).
 It was even expected not to exist in general, see Manin~\cite{manin:gaugeeng}.
 In the present paper we construct such an analog.